Quick Question: What Are Broken Capillaries?

 How to Prevent Broken Capillaries

 Being careful in the sun (as well as any time afterwards) can help you avoid so many issues in the future.
 Broken capillaries are one of them.
-Take care to apply sunscreen before going about your day (no matter what the time of year it is), and wear the proper protective clothing to ensure your skin is getting the upmost protection.
+Take care to apply sunscreen before going about your day (no matter what time of year it is), and wear the proper protective clothing to ensure your skin is getting the utmost protection.
+Our go to for this is the La Roche-Posay Anthelios Mineral Sunscreen SPF 50.

 Since broken capillaries can be a result of aging, using anti-aging products could help.
-Try using products with ingredients such as vitamin C to help keep your skin looking healthy and to maintain an even, radiant tone.
+Try using products with ingredients such as vitamin C, like the L’Oréal Paris 10% Pure Vitamin C Serum to help keep your skin looking healthy and to maintain an even, radiant tone.

-Since trauma can also cause capillaries to break, be mindful of how rough you’re treating your skin during your daily routine.
+Because trauma can also cause capillaries to break, be mindful of how rough you’re treating your skin during your daily routine.
 Exfoliating too hard, scrubbing aggressively, and even popping your pimples can cause broken capillaries to appear on your skin.
-Make sure you know how to exfoliate properly and, should you be tempted, even learn how to pop a pimple the right way.
+Reach for a soothing scrub like the Tula So Polished Exfoliating Sugar Scrub to ensure that your skin is left feeling soft, bright and smooth.
+Also make sure you know how to exfoliate properly and, should you be tempted, even learn how to pop a pimple the right way.

 “For people with many of these broken bloody vessels, removing them can make a remarkable difference on the clarity of their complexion,” says Dr. Tzu.
 Should you be one of these people, you may want to try a professional laser treatment.
 According to Dr. Tzu, “There are specific laser treatments that are extremely effective in eliminating broken capillaries.”
 These are performed in-office and are very seldom invasive.
 In fact, Dr. Tzu herself treats broken capillaries on the face and neck on a routine basis at her own office.
 When in doubt, consult your dermatologist for help addressing the look of your broken capillaries.